 A list of all medications, vitamins, dietary supplements, over-the-counter medications you are currently taking.
 The names of your physician(s).
 A list of your allergies to medications, and substances such as latex, iodine, and food allergies.

 How long will I wait?

 Average wait times from ‘triage to doctor’ in our ED are very short; usually within 15 to 20 minutes.
 This is somewhat dependent upon the volume of patients seeking care at the time of your visit.
 To minimize wait times at Norman Regional Hospital, we have five teams of physicians and nurses working at our high volume times of the day.
-At Moore Medical Center we have additional coverage in the form of a physician and/or another physician, PA or Nurse Practicioner during high volumes times.
+At Norman Regional Moore we have additional coverage in the form of a physician and/or another physician, PA or Nurse Practitioner during high volume times.

 During your visit, wait times for lab, X-ray, and other diagnostic tests will be monitored by your nurse and he or she will keep you informed of the progress.

 What if I have to be admitted?

 If your condition requires you to be admitted, we will locate an inpatient bed for you as quickly as bed availability allows.
 Should a bed not be available immediately, you will remain in the Emergency Department and be cared for by our staff until an inpatient bed is available.